Arizona State vs. SMU College Basketball BetMGM Promo Codes, Predictions & Picks - December 6

 Arizona State Performance Insights

-- The Sun Devils average 67.3 points per game (317th in college basketball) while allowing 65.4 per contest (64th in college basketball).
-They have a +13 scoring differential overall and outscore opponents by 1.9 points per game.
+- The Sun Devils' +13 scoring differential (outscoring opponents by 1.9 points per game) is a result of scoring 67.3 points per game (317th in college basketball) while allowing 65.4 per contest (64th in college basketball).

-- Arizona State comes up short in the rebound battle by an average of 6.2 boards.
-It is grabbing 33.7 rebounds per game (164th in college basketball) compared to its opponents' 39.9 per contest.
+- Arizona State loses the rebound battle by 6.2 boards on average. it records 33.7 rebounds per game, which ranks 164th in college basketball, while its opponents pull down 39.9 per contest.

-- Arizona State hits 5.6 three-pointers per game (317th in college basketball) while shooting 28.5% from deep (327th in college basketball).
-It is making 1.5 fewer threes per contest than its opponents, who drain 7.1 per game while shooting 27%.
+- Arizona State connects on 1.5 fewer threes per game than the opposition, 5.6 (317th in college basketball) compared to its opponents' 7.1.

-- The Sun Devils rank 336th in college basketball with 84 points scored per 100 possessions, and 35th in college basketball defensively with 81.7 points conceded per 100 possessions.

-- Arizona State wins the turnover battle by 3.6 per game, committing 10.7 (96th in college basketball) while its opponents average 14.3.
+- Arizona State has committed 3.6 fewer turnovers per game than its opponents, averaging 10.7 (96th in college basketball play) while forcing 14.3 (66th in college basketball).

 SMU Performance Insights

-- The Mustangs are outscoring opponents by 12.4 points per game, with a +112 scoring differential overall.
-They put up 74.4 points per game (189th in college basketball) and give up 62 per contest (21st in college basketball).
+- The Mustangs have a +112 scoring differential, topping opponents by 12.4 points per game.
+They're putting up 74.4 points per game, 189th in college basketball, and are allowing 62.0 per outing to rank 21st in college basketball.

+- SMU comes out on top in the rebound battle by an average of 4.1 boards.
+It records 34.8 rebounds per game (116th in college basketball) compared to its opponents' 30.7.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.